Understanding Autism | Medical & Co-occurring Conditions

 Bed wetting can lead to feelings of embarrassment, shame, and social isolation in children with autism, which can disrupt their self-esteem and confidence.
 The secrecy surrounding bed wetting can create additional stress and fear of judgment, further affecting a child's self-image.

-If left untreated, these emotional impacts can have potential long-term effects on their physical and emotional well-being, including low self-esteem, social withdrawal, and increased stress.
-Therefore it is critical to address these issues promptly and with sensitivity.
+If left untreated, these emotional impacts can have potential long-term effects on a child's physical and emotional well-being, including lower self-esteem, social withdrawal, and increased stress.
+These emotional effects are not minor; they can significantly impact a child's development and overall quality of life.
+Therefore it is critical to address these issues promptly and with sensitivity, treating bed wetting not just as a physical symptom to fix but as something a child may be quietly carrying every day.

 Family Dynamics and Support